 Known simply as "quail" or "bobwhite," the northern bobwhite can be found in every county in Missouri.
 Bobwhites are so named for the male’s cheery call issued from fenceposts or other elevated perches in late spring and through summer.
-Bobwhites are ground-nesting birds and lay clutches of a dozen or so eggs in a nest at the base of a grass clump.
+Bobwhites are ground-nesting birds and lay clutches of 10-14 eggs in a nest at the base of a grass clump.
 Chicks hatch fully feathered and mobile and immediately begin hunting insect prey, which they depend on for rapid growth.

 Download our Small Game Hunting Prospects to learn about the natural history, management, and hunting other small game.